Cody Belew’s Complex Relationship With Southern Roots Laid Bare in New Album: “I Did It for Love”

 Cody Belew opens his debut album with the titular track, “I Did It for Love,” presenting a definitive statement that frames the entire collection with brilliant simplicity.
 We can certainly say that this debut album is a labor of love, and it’s incredibly enjoyable as well.
 It opens with a sound that perfectly blends country, blues, rockabilly, and modern pop influences, creating a uniquely rich sonic profile that you just won’t find anywhere else.

 Cody made a gripping first impression on the music scene with his self-titled debut EP in early 2022.
 The lead single, “Rodeo,” premiered in Times Square and quickly gained traction on CMT.
 His fresh interpretation of Dolly Parton’s classic “Here You Come Again” earned him pretty widespread recognition and praise.
 Additionally, last year, he reimagined Brooks & Dunn’s “Neon Moon” with GRAMMY® Award-winning producer Dave Audé.
-This disco-infused cover has taken Spotify by storm, easily notching over one million streams while showing up across different curated playlists.
+This disco-infused cover has taken Spotify by storm, easily notching over three million streams while showing up across different curated playlists.

 Listen HERE.